-- If there is a birth or adoption. - If there is a marriage, divorce or change in the family situation. - If there is a serious accident involving more than one member of your family. - If our member or one of his/her dependents dies. - If the member becomes permanently disabled. - If you change from full-time to part-time status, part-time to full-time status, if hours are reduced to less than $17\frac{1}{2}$ hours or increased to more than $17\frac{1}{2}$ hours. - If you think you are eligible for long term disability benefits. - If/when you become eligible for Medicare. - If you want to purchase Group Term Life Insurance through OSA. - If you want pension counseling. - If there is a complicated problem which you would like to discuss or clarify. - If you need advice or help in using the benefits.
+- If there is a birth or adoption. - If there is a marriage, divorce or change in your family situation. - If you have a change of title or agency. - If you retire. - If you change your address or phone number. - If there is a serious accident involving more than one member of your family. - If our member or one of his/her dependents dies. - If the member becomes permanently disabled. - If you change from full-time to part-time status or part-time to full-time status, if hours are reduced to less than 17.5 hours or increased to more than 17.5 hours. - If you go on sick leave. - If you think you are eligible for long term disability benefits. - If/when you become eligible for Medicare. - If you want to purchase Group Term Life Insurance through OSA. - If you want pension counseling. - If there is a complicated problem which you would like to discuss or clarify. - If you need advice or help in using the benefits.